JKirchartz/awesome-stars/README.md

 - [fartscroll.js](https://github.com/theonion/fartscroll.js) - You want fart noises as you scroll?
 We've got you covered.
 - [socialmediaicons](https://github.com/paulrobertlloyd/socialmediaicons) - A set of standardised icons for popular social networking services and tools.
 - [github-reflog](https://github.com/kennethreitz/github-reflog) - The GitHub Reflog™ — the weekly chronicle of awesome repos
-- [cdnjs](https://github.com/cdnjs/cdnjs) - Open Source Web front-end resource CDN for free managed by @PeterDaveHello
+- [cdnjs](https://github.com/cdnjs/cdnjs) - Free and Open Source Public Web CDN for web developer!
 - [server-shield](https://github.com/bluedragonz/server-shield) - Server Shield is a lightweight method of protecting and hardening your Linux server.
 It is easy to install, hard to mess up, and makes your server instantly and effortlessly resistant to many basic and advanced attacks.
 - [NPL](https://github.com/sprngr/NPL) - Necessary Public License v1
 - [idiomatic-css](https://github.com/necolas/idiomatic-css) - Principles of writing consistent, idiomatic CSS.